Particular/docs.particular.net/samples/rabbitmq/native-integration/sample.md

 <!-- import ConfigureRabbitQueueName -->

-with this in place we can just have the native sender put a message in this queue using:
+With this in place we can just have the native sender put a message in this queue using:

 <!-- import SendMessage -->